 I have also worked as managing editor of an academic journal devoted to opera and performance studies, as associate managing editor of Plate Magazine, a trade magazine for professional chefs, and somewhere in there I edited essays for two years as Sunday coeditor of the Rumpus.

 As a book editor, I have edited manuscripts by Elizabeth Catte, Ted McClelland, and Ryan Schnurr for Belt as well as independent projects for Dmitry Samarov, Nance Klehm, Anne Trubek, and Zoe Zolbrod.
-I am also signed on as a freelance editor with The Thinking Writer.

 I have also served as editor and project manager for custom publishing pieces in the food and hospitality industry and, most recently, with Belt’s boutique publishing arm, Parafine Press.